cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/02-read_content.md

 ::: {.callout-tip}
 #### Learning Objectives

-At the end of this session you will be able to the following:
+After this section you should be able to:

-- Performing quick screening of the contaimnations in your sample sequenced reads using Mash software
+- Describe why assessing the species content of your reads is a useful first step in the analysis.
+- Explain how the read content is assessed, in particular by the software _Mash_.
+- Apply the _Mash_ software to identify the species content of your sequencing reads.
+- Discuss the results of the content screening and when they might indicate a contamination or unexpected organism is present in the samples.
 :::

 ## Read content